BrendanTeoTE/OPERA-MS/README.md

 ```
 The database contains representative genomes for 23k bacterial species from [**GTDB**](https://gtdb.ecogenomic.org/) and requires 35Gb of free disc space.
 Please be aware that this version has been generated from a very old GTDB release, and GTDB now includes more than 80k bacterial species.

-**Note: Databases from previous versions are no longer supported.**

 # Usage

 ### Essential arguments